 Implementing a Direct Recruitment Model

-Obviously there are many other benefits to an internal recruitment model, but cost is always going to be a major reason for a business to shift to this model.
+Obviously, there are many other benefits to an internal recruitment model, but the cost is always going to be a major reason for a business to shift to this model.
 Large sums were spent on agencies and we wanted to reduce fee expenditure, especially on the more senior positions.

 - Professional networking Sites – LinkedIn, Xing (Germany) and Viadeo (France)